 County and Local Buildings including schools will be provided energy audits free of charge up to \$2,000 as a way to increase the proportional share of saving received from governmental customers.
+In April 2011, the Companies' received approval to enhance the program to include an opt-in CFL Kit offering.
+Customers enrolled in this program are eligible to receive a single or multiple CFL kits at no cost.

 The program provides for the implementation of cost effective, high efficiency measures through a CSP for local and state government buildings, as well as for institutional customers.
-With the exception of the Federal Program, this sector is eligible for the same incentives as the Small or Large C&I sector (the Standard Lighting, Nonstandard Lighting, Heating Ventilating and Air-conditioning, Motors & Drives, Specialty Equipment and Custom).
+This sector is eligible for the same incentives as the Small or Large C&I sector (the Standard Lighting, Nonstandard Lighting, Heating Ventilating and Air-conditioning, Motors & Drives, Specialty Equipment and Custom).